naveedn/naveed-website/content/posts/2020-03-10-a-sane-and-fair-interviewing-process-for-senior-software-engineers.md

 ## Current alternatives to LC interviews: Take-Homes

 On one hand, we have LeetCode.
 On the other, we have Take-Home Assessments.
-Previously, I used to think of these assessments as the solution, but I've found the solution to be wonky at best, and actually worse than LeetCode interviews in the worst case.
+Previously, I used to think of these assessments as the solution, but I've found the solution to be wonky at best, and actually worse than LeetCode interviews in the average case.